phluid61/internet-drafts/http2-encoded-data/draft.md

 # IANA Considerations  {#iana}

-This document updates the registries for frame types and error codes in the "Hypertext Transfer Protocol (HTTP) 2 Parameters" section.
-This document also establishes a new registry for HTTP/2 encoding scheme codes.
-This new registry is entered into the "Hypertext Transfer Protocol (HTTP) 2 Parameters" section.
+This document updates the registries for frame types, settings, and error codes in the "Hypertext Transfer Protocol (HTTP) 2 Parameters" section.

 ## HTTP/2 Frame Type Registry Update